HowcanoeWang/Floraecite/README.md

 ## How to use it
 Download by clicking ***clone or download*** button, select ***download the ZIP***

-**Extract** the zip file, go into the "download(Beta...)" folder, double click floraecite.exe.
+**Extract** the zip file, go into the "download(Beta...)" folder, double click floraecite.exe,then will come a dateselection dialog, select **Data** folder.

 ## Notice
 The Data(000.xlsx and pictures) are examples provided by the course of ***Autecology(FOR2425), College of Foresty and Geology，University of New Brunswick***

-After opening the programme, it will create a log file called memeory.floraecite please **DO NOT** delete it!
+After opening the programme, it will create a log file called memeory.floraecite in the picture data folder, please **DO NOT** delete it!
 It records your mastery of species.

 This programme could list your least familiar species at the first beginning due to your using process!